 You need just 3 essential oils – Chamomile Essential Oil, Lavender Essential Oil and Magnesium Oil.

-Magnesium is a crucial element to assisting your body get the proper night’s sleep that you need for your health and well-being – it’s much healthier than using prescription drugs which can significantly distort your sleeping habits and patterns, with adverse effects on your health.
+Magnesium is a crucial element to assisting your body get the proper night’s sleep that you need for your health and well-being.
+It’s much healthier than using prescription drugs which can significantly distort your sleeping habits and patterns, with adverse effects on your health.

 It covers all ages from newborn to 13 years old.
 Each child develops at their own pace but this is a really good guide.

 You’ll be totally surprised by what happens to your brain during the 5 stages of your sleep cycle!
-Sleeping is crucial to your health.

 Babies need their beauty sleep and proper naps too!
 This handy chart shows how many naps and the length of naps needed for your little one, up to the age of 12 months old.